-The application itself is free of charge, but the marriage ceremony with the registrar will be RM30.
+The application itself was free of charge, but the marriage ceremony with the registrar will be RM30.

-On the event day, you just need to bring 2 more people as marriage witnesses, and bring along all your respective identification card or passport.
+On the event day, we were told to just bring 2 more people as marriage witnesses, and bring along all our respective identification card or passport.
 If you're getting a foreign witness, remember to also prepare a photocopy of their passport.
 The other regulations mentioned was to dress appropriately (e.g. no jeans, slippers, revealing clothings), and to only have 6 other guests, excluding the bride and groom, and their witnesses.